aptise/peter_sslers/README.md

 What's in the "box" ?

-* This project is a Python/[Pyramid](https://github.com/pylons/pyramid) based robust SSL Certificate Manager and Explorer, complete with Admin Dashboard and a full programmatic API.
+* This project is a Python/[Pyramid](https://github.com/pylons/pyramid) based robust SSL Certificate Manager and Explorer, complete with:
+  * an Admin Dashboard,
+  * a fullly programmatic API,
-  * An integrated ACME V2 Client for the [LetsEncrypt](https://LetsEncrypt.org)
+  * an integrated ACME V2 Client for the [LetsEncrypt](https://LetsEncrypt.org)
     CertificateAuthority.
 * The paired project
   [Lua-Resty Peter_SSLers](https://github.com/aptise/lua-resty-peter_sslers)